Yashwanth-NS-07/JdbcTimestampFlagSourceConnector/README.md

 Records are published to Kafka topics with the following structure:

+## ⚠️ Known Limitations

+Every design has trade-offs, and here are a few to be aware of:

+1. Locking during flag updates: Since the connector updates rows in batches after reading, it can hold locks briefly.
+This may affect other transactions touching the same rows.

+2. Not ideal for high-concurrency or financial systems: In workloads where rows are frequently updated by other transactions, there’s a risk of deadlocks or contention.
+For strict real-time or financial systems, CDC tools like Debezium or log-based streaming might be safer.

+3. Batch size tuning required: Very large batches can slow down the read-back and update phases, while very small batches increase round trips.
 ## Performance Tips

 1. **Index tracking columns**: Add indexes to flag columns for faster queries